twinstar6980/Twinning.Documentation/english/installation.md

 		> `Iphone`: The forwarder extension is default enabled by system and cannot be changed by application.
 If you need to change it, open ⌈ File ⌋ , select any file, click ⌈ Share ⌋ - ⌈ Edit Actions... ⌋ - ⌈ Twinning Assistant ⌋ , and check the switch button on the right.

+	* `Forwarder Default Target` The default forwarding target module for the forwarder extension.

+	* `Forwarder Immediate Jump` Whether the forwarder extension should forward to the default target module immediately, rather than waiting for user selection.

 	* `Modding Worker` - `Kernel` = `<home>/kernel`.

 	* `Modding Worker` - `Script` = `<home>/script/main.js`.